 Examination Copies

-Complimentary Digital Examination copies are available for adoption consideration.
+Complimentary examination copies are available for adoption consideration.
 If you would like to review any of the titles in this catalog for your first-year or common reading program, please email commonreads@prh.com.
+Examination copies are limited to 10 per instructor per school year and can only be mailed to U.S. addresses.
 All requests are subject to approval and availability.
+Please allow 2-4 weeks for delivery.

 To request examination copies for adoption consideration in standard college courses, please visit PenguinRandomHouseEducation.com/desk-and-exam.

 Stay Connected with Penguin Random House Social Media

 Common Reads® connects freshman year and common reading committees to:

 · Exclusive author content

-Peer feedback on titles
+· Peer feedback on titles

 · Program selection news

 · Free promotional giveaways

 VISIT OUR WEBSITE: www.commonreads.com